pyamsoft/pstate-frequency/README.md

 ##### Power Plans

-Power Plans are convenience shortcuts which essentially alias to calling pstate-frequency with various options for --max, --min, --turbo, and --governor.
+Power Plans are convenience shortcuts which essentially alias to calling pstate-frequency with various options for --max, --min, --turbo, --epp, and --governor.
 They are not necessary for operation, but are recommended.

 There are five default power plans: